Sample-Based Consistency in Infinite-Dimensional Conic-Constrained Stochastic Optimization: Applications

 \section{Applications}

 In this section, we will show that our framework applies to a large class of infinite-dimensional problems ranging from learning to optimal control.
 In each example, we will demonstrate that \Cref{assumption:general-assumptions} is satisfied.
+If not stated otherwise, we let $\Xi$ be the support of $\mathbb{P}$ throughout the section.